Number puzzle

 Darius said to Miloš:

 I think a number.
-If I square it to one-fourth and then multiply it by 3, I get its square root.
+If I raise it to the power of one-fourth and then multiply by 3, I get its square root.
 Find the unknown number that is greater than zero and belongs to the set of positive integers.

 I think a number.
-If I square it to one-fourth and then multiply it by 3, I get its square root.
+If I raise it to the power of one-fourth and then multiply by 3, I get its square root.
 Find the unknown number that is greater than zero and belongs to the set of positive integers.

 Final Answer: